Pharmacoeconomic Evaluation of Xenon Use in Pediatric Outpatient Dental Practice

 - Dental Forte Elite LLC

-- V.F.
-Voyno-Yasenetsky Scientific and Practical Center of Specialized Medical Care for Children
+- Voyno-Yasenetsky Scientific and Practical Center of Specialized Medical Care for Children

 - Russian Medical Academy of Continuous Professional Education